Graupunkt/project-jericho/README.md

 | Unblock-File

 ## Download
 The screenshots you see here are from the currrent alpha build that is in development.
 Its not considered stable or bugfree, that's the reason why its not pushed to github in the past months.
-If you want to test the actual version of jericho, you can grab it from here: https://1drv.ms/u/s!Ai18tE7YmtDfohEnM4Vp4mdOHzdD?e=dAsIXE
+If you want to test the actual version of jericho, you can grab V7.4.0 (11.11.2022) from this link: https://1drv.ms/u/s!Ai18tE7YmtDfohEnM4Vp4mdOHzdD?e=dAsIXE

 ## Screenshots